girlbossceo/conduwuit/docker/README.md

      ```

 6. Run `docker-compose up -d`
 7. Connect to your homeserver with your preferred client and create a user.
-You should do this immediatly after starting Conduit, because the first created user is the admin.
+You should do this immediately after starting Conduit, because the first created user is the admin.